Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Langar Sewa:

-The couple may perform seva (selfless service) by organizing and serving langar (community meal) at the gurdwara or in their community.
+The couple may perform seva (selfless service) by organising and serving Langar (community meal) at the Gurdwara or in their community.
 It is a way of giving back and spreading love and equality.

 Anand Karaj Sikh Wedding Ceremony